kreshuklab/plant-seg/README.md

 ```bash
 plantseg --napari
 ```
-A more in depth guide can be found in our [wiki](https://github.com/hci-unihd/plant-seg/wiki/Napari).
+A more in depth guide can be found in our [documentation (GUI)](https://hci-unihd.github.io/plant-seg/chapters/plantseg_interactive_napari/).
 ## Pipeline Usage (GUI)
 PlantSeg app can also be started in a GUI mode, where basic user interface allows to configure and run the pipeline.
 First, activate the newly created conda environment with: